University of Northern Iowa

 Cedar Falls, IA 50614-0241

-Kathy Scholl is a professor in the Leisure, Youth and Human Services Division within the College of Education.
+Kathy Scholl is a professor in the recreation, tourism and nonprofit leadership program within Health, Recreation and Community Services within the College of Education.
 Her current research focuses on how built and natural environments affect a broad spectrum of human well-being.
 This research encompasses human dimensions of socio-biological resiliency and sustainability.
 Her investigations explore the psychological, sociological and therapeutic benefits of nature and green space design, its effect on learning ecosystems and student attentional capacity, and landowner awareness and environmental identity.
 As society becomes increasingly aware of the relationship of well-being and the natural environment, our sense of place will more acutely inform our strategies for human sustainability and resiliency.

 Dr. Scholl is also a certified therapeutic recreation specialist and advocates for the inclusion opportunities for individuals with and families impacted by disabilities.
 She serves on the community agency board, The Inclusion Connection, a disability advocacy organization.